 It will be months and months and maybe even years before the Panama City area can return to its original normal, but there is a resilient spirit that is rising up within its residents.
 Pastor Eddie is only one story.
 Churches all over the area are reaching out and ministering to the people who are in desperate need during this time.
 So many churches have become donation centers where people can come find non-perishable foods, water, and a hot meal.
 Families are serving who have also been impacted by the chaos.
 As we have had the opportunities to listen to stories from such incredible people this week Isaiah 40 has been at the front of my mind:

 Do you not know?
 Have you not heard?
 The Lord is the everlasting God, the Creator of the ends of the earth.
 He will not grow tired or weary, and his understanding no one can fathom.
 He gives strength to the weary and increases the power of the weak.
 Even youths grow tired and weary, and young men stumble and fall, but those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.

 Where there is devastation there is hope.
 Where there is lack, there is plenty.
 Where there is need, there is Jesus.

 A phrase has gained popularity that encapsulates the spirit of Panama City, Callaway, Lynn Haven, and the surrounding areas.
 That phrase is "8-5-0 Strong."
 8-5-0, you are strong.
 You are resilient.
 And you are not alone.

 Join us!
-Bring your team on a Florida Relief Mission Trip!
+Bring your team on a Disaster Relief Mission Trip!